“Sciatica” pain in Smithtown and Selden, NY

 Sciatica and/or lumbar radiculopathy can be treated by numerous health care professionals.
 The most skilled professionals are often a neurologist, neurosurgeon, chiropractor, and physical therapist.
 Pain management doctors are often typically used as well when the pain will not subside with conservative treatment.
 Acupuncturists are also a good resource to relieve pain.

 Here are Block Sports in Smithtown and Selden, NY we utilize both chiropractic and physical therapists to combat your back and radicular pain.
 We not only use appropriate modalities (heat, ice, stim, etc) but are highly skilled in manual techniques to improve joint space, joint stiffness, muscle spasms and mobility dysfunctions/weakness that are likely contributing to your injury, pain and other symptoms.
 Just a few examples of manual interventions are joint mobilizations, McKenzie implementation, Active Release Technique (ART), joint manipulation, manual stretching, cupping and soft tissue/myofascial release.
 Our professionals perform a thorough evaluation that will find the true cause and source of pain and other impairments that may be responsible or contributing.
-We take a broad approach to not only get you out of crisis mode but also prevent the injury from reoccurring.
+We take a broad approach to get you out of crisis mode and prevent the injury from reoccurring.
 Physical therapy and chiropractic intervention can most definitely help relieve your “sciatica” pain.

 Please contact one of our offices in Smithtown or Selden, NY to determine of chiropractor and/or physical therapy care may assist you with your sciatica or lumbar radiculopathy pain.